kalustian/SMON/README.md

 There are three basic settings that can be changed by modifying the `config.asm` file:
   - RAM size (default: 16k).
 RAM is assumed to occupy the address space from $0 to the RAMTOP setting.
-    For example, if you have 32K of RAM then set RAMTOP to $7FFF
+    In my case I have 32K of RAM then set RAMTOP to $7FFF.
   - VIA location (default: $6000).
 Change this if the location of the VIA differs from the default setting.
   - Clock speed (default: 1000000).
 Change this if your system's clock is running at a different rate than the standart 1MHz.
 This setting is used for UART timing.